luser-dr00g/pcomb/README.md

 `mode == 1` will print out the (intermediate) result of a successful parse.
 `mode == 2` will print out the (intermediate) failure result of a failed parse.
 `mode == 3` will print both.
+`mode == 0` just calls p and returns its result and doesn't print anything.

 Similarly, if an operator attached with `bind` is having trouble massaging the desired result, try just calling `print` on its input to see what kind of object